nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 1. The **owner** can click on the *Print* button to print the list of transactions.
 2. The **owner** can select a few transactions and lick on the *Print* button to print the selected transactions.
 3. The **owner** can search for a specific transaction using the search bar.
-They can look for a transaction containing a certain item, during a specific day, with a certain amount or card ID.
+They can look for a transaction containing a certain item, during a specific day, with a certain total price or card ID.
+4. The **owner** can sort the table by using the first row.
-4. The **owner** can click on the *Home* button to go back to their home page.
+5. The **owner** can click on the *Home* button to go back to their home page.
 (Page 0.4)
-5. The **owner** can click on the *logOut* button to logout.
+6. The **owner** can click on the *logOut* button to logout.
 (Page 0.1)

 ## 15 Expenses